jeddeloh/rescript-apollo-client/CONTRIBUTING.md

 };
 ```

-It's nice to have all this conversion stuff wrapped in one module and have a consistent naming.
-All of it together really begins to pay off when we're reusing many of the types.
+It's nice to have all this conversion stuff wrapped in one module and have consistent naming.
+All of it together really begins to pay off when we have types that reference many other types.

 ```diff
 module TypeName = {